Pokemon, Olympics, election among 2016’s top Google searches

 Also in the top 10 are musical icons David Bowie and Prince, who died in January and April, respectively, and Hurricane Matthew, which barrelled through the Caribbean and made landfall in the U.S. in October.

 Brad Pitt is Google’s top trending actor searched in 2016.
-Prince Harry’s girlfriend, Megan Markle, trended most among actresses.
+Prince Harry’s girlfriend, Meghan Markle, trended most among actresses.

 Beyonce topped musical searches.
 She was the most trending artist and her “Formation” was the top trending song in Google searches.Report Typo/Error